Intelligent-CAT-Lab/FlakyDoctor/README.md

 - [results](results/README.md): Detailed results for successfully fixed flaky tests in the evaluation.
 - [src](src/README.md): Source code and scripts to run FlakyDoctor.

-## 🌟 A demo to reproduce sample results
+## 🌟 A quick demo to reproduce sample results

 This section provide a demo to reproduce sample results quickly.